You’ve taken all the necessary steps to prepare your child for learning at home.

-First things first, let’s relax.
+First things first, take a deep breath.
 You’re not in this alone.
-And there are some easy guidelines to follow that will make the parent-to-teacher transition much easier for both you and your child.
+There are easy guidelines to follow that will make the parent-to-teacher transition much easier for both you and your child.

 Here’s what you need to do.